Back surgery: When is it a good idea?

 - Disk problems.
 Bulging or ruptured (herniated) disks — the rubbery cushions separating the bones of your spine — can sometimes press too tightly against a spinal nerve and affect its function.

 - Overgrowth of bone.
 Osteoarthritis can result in bone spurs on your spine.
-This excess bone can narrow the amount of space available for nerves to pass through openings in your spine.
+This excess bone most commonly affects the hinge joints on the back part of the spinal column and can narrow the amount of space available for nerves to pass through openings in your spine.

 It can be very difficult to pinpoint the exact cause of your back pain, even if your X-rays show that you have disk problems or bone spurs.
 X-rays taken for other reasons often reveal bulging or herniated disks that cause no symptoms and need no treatment.